FAU-CDI/drincw/README.md

 # Drincw

 Drincw (pronounced like `drink`) stands for "Drink Really Is Not Copying WissKI".
-It's a quick tool to help with importing data into [WissKI](http://wiss-ki.eu/) using odbc.
+It's a quick tool to help with importing and displaying data to and from a [WissKI](http://wiss-ki.eu/) instance.

 #### Why the name?
 Cause this project really isn't copying WissKI, it's a tool on top.